-"It will be challenging for Samsung to improve its earnings in the first quarter as the weak seasonality of the IT industry will put pressure on demand for components and TV products," the company said in a statement. can you help write my essay please. viagra no prescription canada
+"It will be challenging for Samsung to improve its earnings in the first quarter as the weak seasonality of the IT industry will put pressure on demand for components and TV products," the company said in a statement. essay writing services. viagra no prescription canada

 Samsung said its 2014 capital expenditure, a barometer of broader technology industry demand for manufacturing tools such as chip equipment, will be similar to 2013's 23.8 trillion won.

 Operating profit at its cash cow mobile division stood flat at 5.47 trillion won, but slipped 18 per cent from July-September's record 6.7 trillion won as new iPhones drew away sales during the year-end holiday period.